Welcome to our wee museum!

 The railway connection includes a scale model of the station which shows Insch railway station in the days when the layout of tracks was complex, the railway station being of strategic importance to Insch and the farming communities.

 As well as the railway model, a Victorian wedding dress and many other things to see, we have a selection of special exhibitions which change from time to time.
-You can find details of our special exhibitions on the EXHIBITIONS AND EVENTS page.
+You can find details of our special exhibitions on the Exhibitions and Events page.

 Archive material about Insch and District is available for research; material in store is readily accessible on request.
 Our computer database which uses MODES software is growing all the time, and can be searched in the museum free of charge.